RyanBurns/Sports_grounds_API/README.md

 This will display all of the sports facilities, begining with the sportsground that is closest to the longitude and latitude coordinates provided.

-#to filter results returned by the POST method.
+#To filter results returned by the POST method.
 This can be done using the following URL:

 http://galwaysportsfacilitiesapi.com/sports/nearby-long-lat/[number]